 The production Royal Enfield Bobber 838 rides on 20-spoke alloy wheels that wrap on low-profile radial tyres.
 Braking is aided by twin discs at the front and a single rotor at the back, with radially mounted callipers.

 Powering the Royal Enfield Concept KX 838 is an 838cc, V-twin, oil cooled engine with fuel injection.
 The motor is developed by Royal Enfield in co-operation with Polaris Industries in the UK.
 While the official power figures are unknown, the engine is reportedly tuned to generate around 90 hp of maximum power.
 It will be mated to a 6-speed gearbox.

 While Royal Enfield hasn’t revealed any plans to put the Concept KX in production, it has announced that if the company does plan to introduce a bobber, it will be a bigger model and a flagship offering as compared to the 650 twins.

-We don’t expect the production Royal Enfield Concept KX bobber to launch before 2022 as the company is under the process of updating its existing motorcycles.
+We don’t expect the production Royal Enfield Bobber 838 to launch before 2022 as the company is under the process of updating its existing motorcycles.